shohan1138/django-demo/README.md

 # django-demo

 This is my First Repository that cover django basic on how to import
 <br>
 Author - Md Shohanur Rahman
+df